austinryan11/nfl_wins/01_nfl_wins.md

 ---
-title: "Exploring Wins With nflscrapR"
-author: "Austin Ryan | @packeRanalytics"
-date: "May 17, 2020"
 output:
   html_document:
     keep_md: true
-    theme: united
-compact-title: false

 ---

+# Exploring Wins with nflscrapR
+Austin Ryan | @packeRanalytics
+May 17, 2020

-#What can 11 seasons worth of play-by-play data and some math tell us about what wins games in the NFL?
+What can 11 seasons worth of play-by-play data and some math tell us about what wins games in the NFL?

 Let's start with some simple linear regressions using metrics we can easily compute with nflscrapR and nflfastR data.

-##Simple Linear Regression
+### Simple Linear Regression

 ![](01_nfl_wins_files/figure-html/unnamed-chunk-2-1.png)<!-- -->